Chanelle Scheepers: Career

-Scheepers turned pro in 2000 and played two ITF events.

-In 2001, she reached four finals on ITF level and won all, with three of them coming from Durban, South Africa a local tournament, and one in the United States.
+Scheepers turned professional in 2000 and played two ITF events.
+In 2001, she reached four finals at ITF level and won all, with three of them coming from Durban, South Africa a local tournament, and one in the United States.

 In 2002, she reached three ITF finals winning one in Mackay, Australia and losing in the other two in Liechtenstein and Switzerland.

-In 2003, she played her first tour-level event in the Mondial Australian Women's Hardcourts and won her first main-draw tour-level match after getting through the qualifying draw over Samantha Stosur but lost to Tathiana Garbin in the next round.
-She then had a 19 match losing streak in the qualifying draws of tour-level and ITF events and main draw of ITF events.
+In 2003, she played her first tour-level event in the Australian Hard Court Championships and won her first main-draw tour-level match after getting through the qualifying draw over Samantha Stosur but lost to Tathiana Garbin in the next round.
+She then had a 19 match losing streak in the qualifying draws of tour-level and ITF events and main-draw of ITF events.

-2004 was a better year for Scheepers, she returned playing in ITF events where she won four titles; two in Benin City, Nigeria and two in Pretoria, South Africa.
+Scheepers won four ITF titles in 2004; two in Benin City, Nigeria and two in Pretoria, South Africa.
 She also reached four other finals in Torre del Greco and Taranto both in Italy, in Pétange, Luxembourg and Lagos, Nigeria.

 In 2005, Scheepers once again started playing in the qualifying draw of tour-level events, but she did not produce results, as she only reached one semifinals and one quarterfinals in ITF events.

 2006 was not a better year for Scheepers, despite returning to the ITF circuit, as she only reached two semifinals and one quarterfinal.

 In 2007, Scheepers won her first ITF titles in three years, as she won two titles in Lagos, Nigeria and Allentown, Pennsylvania, United States.

 In 2008, her form went down as she only reached one semifinal and two quarterfinals.

-2009 was a breakthrough year for Scheepers, as she made her Grand Slam main-draw debut getting through the qualifying draw in the Australian Open and French Open.
-She also made four main-draw wins and won a title in Irapuato, Mexico.
+Scheepers has a breakthrough year in 2009, as she made her Grand Slam main-draw debut getting through the qualifying draw in the Australian Open and French Open.
+She also had four main-draw wins and won a title in Irapuato, Mexico.